2021 New York City Council election: General election

-Endorsements

 District 7

 The 7th district covers West Harlem and Hamilton Heights in Manhattan.
-Incumbent Democrat Mark Levine is term-limited and cannot run for a third consecutive term.
-Levine is running for Manhattan Borough President.
+Incumbent Democrat Mark Levine was term-limited and could not run for a third consecutive term.
+Levine was running for Manhattan Borough President.
 Shaun Abreu was considered the frontrunner in the race, while five of his opponents – Maria Ordoñez, Stacy Lynch, Marti Allen-Cummings, Dan Cohen, and Corey Ortega – formed a ranked-choice coalition to oppose him.